postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ---

 You can send requests in Postman to connect to APIs you are working with.
-Your requests can retrieve, add, and update data.
+Your requests can retrieve, add, delete, and update data.
 Whether you are building or testing your own API, or integrating with a third-party API, you can try out your requests in Postman.
 Your requests can send parameters, authorization details, and any body data you require.

 > For example, if you're building a client application (e.g. a mobile or web app) for a store, you might send one request to retrieve the list of available products, another request to create a new order (including the selected product details), and a different request to log a customer in to their account.